coughfeem8/portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## sass and styling
+to create or modify custom styling and variables you need to re generate the theme css using sass

+To properly use the theme structure there are two approaches.
+1. Use the style file structure to modify a component, setting, or page content and have it precompiled using sass.
+   1. make new files as required to keep changes small. and import them using the `_index.scss`.
+2. import the variable file `src/styles/variables.scss` into your component style file to make use of the variables direction.
+   1. NOTE: using `var(--variable-name)` will not work for custom variables as those are not generated on the sass compilation.

+UI Frameworks UI should be modified on their respective scss file inside the styles folder to have the changes propagate correctly.

+requirements: you need to have sass installed globally. `npm i -g sass@latest`

+commands to build theme.
+`sass src/styles/app.scss src/styles/app.css` or `npm run compile-sass`

+## Supported devices

+The SPA is designed to be responsive for both desktop and mobile.